PabloIbannez/VLMP/docs/SimulationSteps.rst

 	  - Description
 	  - Type
 	  - Default
-	* - viscosity
+	* - fluidDensity
-	  - Viscosity of the fluid.
+	  - Density of the fluid.
 	  - float
+	  -
+	* - outputFilePath
+	  - Path to the output file for oscillatory force measurements.
+	  - str
+	  -
+	* - id_and_force
+	  - Dictionary of particle IDs and corresponding force amplitudes.
+	  - dict
 	  -
 	* - hydrodynamicRadius
 	  - Hydrodynamic radius of the particles.